mcelrath/sv2-spec/05-Mining-Protocol.md

 The other portion of the block header that is used to define the full search space is the Merkle Root, which is deterministically computed from:
 - Coinbase transaction: typically 4-8 bytes, possibly much more.
+> BOB: Coinbase tx is much larger than that, do you mean just that extranonce is 4-8 bytes?
 - Transaction set: practically unbounded space.

 All roles in Stratum v2 MUST NOT use transaction selection/ordering for additional hash space extension.